RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>9</sup> And the anger of the LORD was kindled against them; and he departed.
 <sup>10</sup> And the cloud departed from off the tabernacle; and, behold, Miriam [became] leprous, [white] as snow: and Aaron looked upon Miriam, and, behold, [she was] leprous.
 <sup>11</sup> And Aaron said unto Moses, Alas, my lord, I beseech thee, lay not the sin upon us, wherein we have done foolishly, and wherein we have sinned.
-<sup>12</sup> Let her not be as one dead , of whom the flesh is half consumed when he cometh out of his mother’s womb.
+<sup>12</sup> Let her not be as one dead, of whom the flesh is half consumed when he cometh out of his mother’s womb.
 <sup>13</sup> And Moses cried unto the LORD, saying, Heal her now, O God, I beseech thee.
 <sup>14</sup> And the LORD said unto Moses, If her father had but spit in her face, should she not be ashamed seven days? let her be shut out from the camp seven days, and after that let her be received in [again].
 <sup>15</sup> And Miriam was shut out from the camp seven days: and the people journeyed not till Miriam was brought in [again].